Farmer–Labor Party: 1924 conferences

 A Conference of the Farmer–Labor Party was held in St. Paul on March 11–12, 1924, at which it was decided to hold its next National Convention on June 17 in that same city.
 A convention call was issued for that gathering, which called for farmer, labor, and political organizations to send delegates provided that they subscribed to a five-point "tentative program" that called for public ownership, government banking, public control of all natural resources, restoration of civil liberties, and the abolition of the use of the injunction in labor disputes.

 An effort was made by some members of the Farmer–Labor Party of the United States to merge the convention of the FLP with that of the Conference for Progressive Political Action, an attempt which was unsuccessful.
 This group also attempted to remove all national political parties from the convention call—the intended effect being to exclude the Workers (Communist) Party from participation.
 This effort failed as well.

 There was pressure placed on the Farmer–Labor Party to purge itself of Communists and to postpone its next convention until July 4, 1924, so that it might meet jointly with that of the Conference for Progressive Political Action.
 On March 18, 1924, National Secretary Jay G. Brown wrote to the National Committee asking for a vote on the question of holding a convention on July 4 at Cleveland.
 This convention was not called.
 Brown resigned as National Secretary, to be replaced on a temporary basis by Robert M. Buck, who soon resigned as well.
 National Chairman W.M.
 Piggott then appointed Bert Martin as National Secretary and headquarters were moved from Chicago to Denver.

 The June 1924 Convention of the Farmer–Labor Party (in which the Federated Farmer–Labor Party participated as a member organization) was attended by over 500 delegates representing 26 states.
-The convention discussed the upcoming run of Sen. Robert M. La Follette for President.
+The convention discussed the upcoming run of Sen. Robert M. La Follette for president on the new Progressive Party.
 La Follette, a bitter opponent of the Workers Party of America, did not seek the endorsement of the convention, which proceeded to nominate its own candidates for President and Vice President of the United States—Duncan McDonald and William Bouck, respectively.
 The National Committee of the FLP met in Cleveland on July 4 and elected delegates to the Conference for Progressive Political Action.
 W.M.
 Piggott of Utah was re-elected as National Chairman and Bert Martin of Denver as National Secretary.
 On July 10, 1924, after the endorsement of La Follette by the CPPA at Cleveland, a majority of the National Executive Committee withdrew the nominations of MacDonald and Bouck and pledged support to an independent campaign of the Workers Party.
 By the end of 1924, the Federated FLP had ceased to exist.